VivienCabannes/datasetexplorer/README.md

 python scripts/deploy.py
 ```

+## Improvements

+Some cards display a warning sign️, indicating information gathered from a quick internet search without deep verification.
+Feel free to verify the cards and remove the warning sign as you go (edit the datasets/`<card>`.json).

+Many datasets are not listed in the explorer, feel free to add datasets that are missing (add a datasets/`<card_name>`.json) or, at least, to report omission in `datasets/missing.txt`.

 ## Editor tools

 This repository includes several utility scripts to help manage and update your datasets and tags.